Homosexuality: Public opinion

 2019 Pew Global Research Poll: Should homosexuality be accepted in society?
 Percentage of responders that answered accept:

 Societal acceptance of non-heterosexual orientations such as homosexuality is lowest in Asian, African and Eastern European countries, and is highest in Western Europe, Australia, and the Americas.
 Western society has become increasingly accepting of homosexuality since the 1990s.
 In 2017, Professor Amy Adamczyk contended that these cross-national differences in acceptance can be largely explained by three factors: the relative strength of democratic institutions, the level of economic development, and the religious context of the places where people live.

 These stereotypical beliefs of the people against the LGBTQ+ community have caused rejection and discriminatory behavior against them.
 Various researches have shown that LGBTQ+ people in societies that do not recognize homosexuality as a sexual identity of such group feel insecure, psychological pressure and isolated from the society.
 Legal restrictions such as imprisonment, fear of execution, not been to allowed employment in governmental jobs, along with informal restrictions such as sexual abuse in society, exclusion from family and social groups, verbal and public humiliation, etc., have all made life difficult for the LGBTQ+ groups.
-A 2024 study found that 12.8% of the world population oppose having gay neighbours.